920 KAR 2:040. Standards for children’s advocacy centers.

 (2) The requirements of this administrative regulation shall not prohibit the center from applying for nongovernmental grants or fundraising to support efforts consistent with the mission of the center.

-(3)(a) In addition to the provisions of subsection 1(b) of this Section, the Commissioner of the Department for Human Support Services may rescind the designation of a center if a determination is made that the center failed to:
+(3)(a) In addition to the provisions of subsection 1(b) of this Section, the Commissioner of the Department for Community Based Services may rescind the designation of a center if a determination is made that the center failed to:

 1. Submit a budget and plan for services which shall substantiate the capacity to provide services specified in KRS 620.020(4) and in accordance with this administrative regulation;